bsmith89/midas2-wiki/Home.md

 # Inflates into a reads/ directory with R1/R2 for each of two samples.
 ```

-### Pre-download marker genes
+3. Pre-download marker genes.

 ```
 # TODO: midas2 download_db  ... # Download the MIDASDB-UHGG to ./midas_db/uhgg
 ```

-### Identify abundant species
+4. Identify abundant species.

-This is designed only to select high-coverage species in each sample.
+(NOTE: This is designed only to select high-coverage species in each sample.
-IMPORTANT: It is not meant to quantify species abundance.
+_It is not intended to quantify species abundance._)

 <!--
 TODO: It would be nice if there was a file in midasdb_dir that told it the